BradHutchings/Mmojo-Server-v2/instructions/404-Build-APE.md

 <details>
   <summary><b>Optional: Test the x86_64 Build.</b></summary>

-If you're build enviornment is x86_64, you can test this build.
+If your build environment is x86_64, you can test this build.
 Requires previously downloaded model to the `$MODELS_DIR` directory.
 - View the script: <a href="../scripts/404-Test-Cosmo-x86_64.sh" target="_blank">404-Test-Cosmo-x86_64.sh</a>.
 - Run the script.
 We run with `.` so variables can be defined and exported.
   ```